 06 April 2017 by Anna Staford

 The beautiful country of Egypt is on the bucket list of many people due to its cultural and historic significance to civilisation.
 It is a great country to visit, and Egyptians are friendly and welcoming people.
 However, the recent wave of terrorist attacks has significantly affected the thriving tourism industry of the country.
 The most recent incident happened only last December, where a series of terrorist activities occurred; two roadside bombings killing police officers and civilians, and a suicide bomber killing innocent civilians in a cathedral in Cairo.
 In 2016, there were also two separate incidents of alleged plane hijacking and disappearance of planes from Alexandria to Cairo, and Paris to Cairo, respectively.
 These incidents prompted international governments to give sufficient travel warnings to their citizens who plan to visit Egypt.
+So here is the question: is Egypt travel safe for the first-time visitors?

 Every year, almost 900,000 British citizens visit Egypt as tourists.
 There are no concrete reports of harassment or acts of terrorism so far, and most visitors remain safe and trouble free during their stay in the country.
 As of this date, British citizens and other citizens of western nations are advised to be careful while travelling to Egypt.
 For the Brits, a comprehensive travel advice is given in the Foreign and Commonwealth office website, and it currently shows that citizens are given fair warning to seek travel advice when they go to certain areas in Egypt.
 This includes tourist areas along the Nile River such as the Valley of the Kings, Luxor, Qina, and Aswan.
 However, the Foreign and Commonwealth Office advises against all travel to North Sinai.
 The reason behind this is the increased and sporadic terrorist attacks in the area.
 There is also an explicit threat given by terrorist groups against citizens of western countries.
 The threats range from kidnapping to abduction and murder.
 These threats are not taken lightly by the UK government.